John Lucas III

 John Harding Lucas III (born November 21, 1982) is an American professional basketball coach and former player who is currently serving as a player development coach for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
 He played college basketball for Baylor and Oklahoma State.

 Early life

 Born in Washington, D.C. to former NBA player and coach John Lucas II and his wife DeEdgra, Lucas lived in Wynnewood, Pennsylvania for a time as a youth.
 Lucas was the starting point guard on the Bellaire High School basketball team and played alongside fellow future NBA players Emeka Okafor and Lawrence Roberts.
-Lucas has a younger brother Jai, head coach of the men’s basketball team at the University of Miami.Jai.
+Lucas has a younger brother, Jai, who is the head coach of the men’s basketball team at the University of Miami.

 He originally played collegiately at Baylor University, but transferred from there to Oklahoma State University in the wake of the 2003 Baylor basketball scandal.
 Lucas is noted for his winning shot against the Saint Joseph's University team that sent the 2004 Oklahoma State Cowboys to the NCAA Final Four.